syncfusion-content/blazor-docs/blazor/predefined-dialogs/getting-started-webapp.md

 # Getting Started with Blazor Predefined Dialogs Web App

-This article provides a step-by-step instructions for building `Blazor Web App` with `Blazor Predefined Dialogs` component using [Visual Studio](https://visualstudio.microsoft.com/vs/).
+This section briefly explains about how to include `Blazor Predefined Dialogs` component in your Blazor Web App using [Visual Studio](https://visualstudio.microsoft.com/vs/).

 ## Prerequisites